frontegg/frontegg-flutter/README.md

 In order to use our API’s, follow [this guide](‘https://docs.frontegg.com/reference/getting-started-with-your-api’) to generate a vendor token.

+Next, you will need to add your associated domain to your iOS application.
+To do so, follow the steps below:

+1. Open your project in Xcode.
+2. Select your project in the Project Navigator.
+3. Select your target.
+4. Select the Signing & Capabilities tab.
+5. Expand the Associated Domains section.
+6. Click the + button.
+7. Enter your associated domain in the format `applinks:[YOUR_ASSOCIATED_DOMAIN]`.
+7. Enter your associated domain in the format `webcredentials:[YOUR_ASSOCIATED_DOMAIN]`.
+8. Click Done.

+`[YOUR_ASSOCIATED_DOMAIN]` is the associated domain that you would like to use with your iOS application.
+For example, if you would like to use `https://example.com` as your associated domain, you would enter `applinks:example.com` and `webcredentials:example.com`.

 ## Setup Android Project

 ### Set minimum sdk version